Sangamesh-star/Python/Notes+Codes/003_assigning_variables.md

 ## Here,

-name, height, weight, is_student are the variables.And
+name, height, weight, is_student are the ### variables.

-"sangamesh", 5.8, 51, True Are the values.which are assigned to the variables.
+"sangamesh", 5.8, 51, True Are the ### values.which are assigned to the variables.

 ```python